grafana/k8s-monitoring-helm/examples/service-integrations/README.md

 ## MySQL

 Scraping the metrics from a MySQL database requires a different tactic, since it requires a username and password, and cannot be determined by annotations alone.
-Instead, we create [a ConfigMap](./mysql-config.yaml) with custom Agent configuration, and then tell the Agent to load that config.
+Instead, we create [a ConfigMap](./mysql-config.yaml) with custom Alloy configuration, and then tell Alloy to load that config.

 ## Kubernetes Monitoring